ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 For example, Attestation Results processing may map the ACS state to a generalized trustworthiness state such as {{-ar4si}}.
 Generated Attestation Results Claims may be specific to a particular Relying Party.
 Hence, the Verifier may need to maintain multiple Attestation Results contexts.
-An internal representation of Attestation Results as separate contexts, (see {{sec-ir-ars}}), ensures Relying Party specific processing doesn't modify the ACS, which is common to all Relying Parties.
+An internal representation of Attestation Results as separate contexts (see {{sec-ir-ars}}) ensures Relying Party–specific processing does not modify the ACS, which is common to all Relying Parties.
 Attestation Results contexts are the inputs to Attestation Results procedures that produce external representations.

 ## Adding to the Appraisal Claims Set {#sec-add-to-acs}